 - Emotional intelligence

 - Evidence based practice / practice based evidence.

 This course unit will be delivered using a variety of methods including lectures, tutorials, case based learning, simulations and applied learning scenarios.
 Students will be required to work both independently and in small groups, active student participation will be encouraged at all times.

 Transferable skills and personal qualities

-- Analysis and synthesis of arguments based on current literature.
+- Analysis and synthesis of current literature.